If you’re traveling to Morocco with children, make sure you know the entry requirements.

 If the letter is not written in French or Arabic, Moroccan authorities may request a translation.

-Moroccan authorities may request a birth certificate to verify the relationship between the child and the traveling adult, especially if your surnames do not match.
+Moroccan authorities may ask for a birth certificate to confirm the relationship between the child and the adult they are traveling with, especially if you don’t have the same surname.

-The birth certificate should be an official copy and may need to be translated into French or Arabic.
-This preparation can help prevent delays or complications at the border.
+The birth certificate must be an official copy and may need to be translated into French or Arabic.

-Legal guardians traveling to Morocco with children should make sure they have all the necessary documents to verify their guardianship.
+Legal guardians traveling to Morocco with children should make sure they have all the necessary documents to prove their guardianship.

-This includes carrying a notarized guardianship document or court order that establishes their legal relationship with the child.
+This includes carrying a notarized guardianship document or court order that confirms their legal relationship with the child.

 You also need to bring all other required documents mentioned above.